davidjtorres/DynamoDB-segments-scan/README.md

 # DynamoDB-segments-scan
-How to scan a DynamodDB table faster using threads to scan segments.
+How to scan a DynamodDB table faster using threads to scan segments from a Lambda function.